kube-HPC/hkube/core/api-server/README.md

 }
 ```

-Now the example algorithm will run with this input:
+And the algorithm will run three times with this input:

 ```js
 example-alg 1: [42, true, ["links-1"], null, {foo: "bar"}]